qq2638622037-glitch/chatgpt-research-relay/research-dispatcher/references/task-packet.md

 ### `output_contract`

 Default to a Markdown Evidence Artifact plus a compact Result Envelope.

-Set `artifact_target` to a specific allowed destination only when the user requests one.
+Default `artifact_target` to `chat_file`.
+Change it only when the user explicitly requests another supported destination.

 Keep Google Drive optional; never make it a hidden prerequisite.
 ### `stop_conditions`

 Always include evidence sufficiency and budget exhaustion.
 Add task-specific conditions when useful.